Brook1711/Academic_writing/README.md

 ​    we put forth the need of reconciling and reuniting C. E. Shannon’s mathematical theory of communication with G. Green’s and J. C. Maxwell’s mathematical theories of electromagnetism for appropriately modeling, analyzing, optimizing, and deploying future wireless networks empowered by RISs

+ network man- agement under such highly dynamic conditions arises as a challenging research problem 。。场景下的什么问题提出挑战

 ### 对比